-- 6.39 Hampshire County Council has played a major role in planning and helping to deliver specialist older persons accommodation and has indicated an intention to help deliver at least one extra care scheme at Welborne.
-Extra care is a type of specialist self-contained housing designed to facilitate the diverse care and support needs that its tenants or owners may have, now or in the future.
-The availability of care or support twenty four hours a day is a key feature of this type of accommodation. - 6.40 Extra care schemes being delivered with the support of Hampshire County Council are focused on meeting the housing needs of a portion of the elderly population who are unable to afford private specialist accommodation.
-Such schemes bring wider community benefits, for example, by making it possible to release existing larger affordable homes within the Borough to others in housing need, including families.
-In addition, extra care schemes help to make a community more vibrant and viable by supporting local shops and services, including public transport. - 6.41 Through its evidence work, the County Council has identified the need for 468 extra care units to be provided within Fareham Borough by 2025.
-This need relates to the existing and projected number of older people (of 75 years or older) within the whole of Fareham Borough.
-A further need has been identified for 16 units of accommodation for the period between 2026 and 2036 or 34 units between 2026 and 2050.
-This additional need is related solely to Welborne. - 6.42 Although the Welborne development is not expected to fund extra care provision to meet pre-existing needs, it does present by far the best opportunity to facilitate the delivery of a significant proportion of the overall need, including all of the need generated by Welborne itself. - 6.43 Given the overall evidence of need, and in particular for extra care, Welborne will be expected to incorporate suitable specialist accommodation for elderly people who are not able to access private market provision.
+supporting local shops and services, including public transport.

+- 6.41 Through its evidence work, the County Council has identified the need for 468 extra care units to be provided within Fareham Borough by 2025.106 This need relates to the existing and projected number of older people (of 75 years or older) within the whole of Fareham Borough.
+A further need has been identified for 16 units of accommodation for the period between 2026 and 2036 or 34 units between 2026 and 2050.107 This additional need is related solely to Welborne. - 6.42 Although the Welborne development is not expected to fund extra care provision to meet pre-existing needs, it does present by far the best opportunity to facilitate the delivery of a significant proportion of the overall need, including all of the need generated by Welborne itself. - 6.43 Given the overall evidence of need, and in particular for extra care, Welborne will be expected to incorporate suitable specialist accommodation for elderly people who are not able to access private market provision.
 The Council's preference is for the delivery of several schemes over the plan period, including rented sheltered housing, provision for those suffering with dementia and at least one extra care scheme.
-Site promoters will be expected to include these schemes within the comprehensive masterplan(s) that will be approved by the Council as part of the determination of initial planning applications. - 6.44 All schemes focused on meeting the specialist local housing needs of older people should incorporate a mixture of tenures including affordable or social rent and shared ownership, and such units will count towards the overall affordable housing target for Welborne set out in Policy WEL18 above.
-Schemes proposed should be of an economically viable size.
-The overall size of each scheme and the proportion of units that are for social or affordable rent will be agreed the Council and with Hampshire County Council where relevant.
+The site promoters will be expected to include these schemes within the comprehensive masterplan(s) that will be approved by the Council as part of the determination of initial planning applications. - 6.44 All schemes focused on meeting the specialist local housing needs of older people should incorporate a mixture of tenures including affordable or social rent and shared ownership, and such units will count towards the overall affordable housing target for Welborne set out in Policy WEL18.
+Schemes proposed should be of an economically viable size.108 The overall size of each scheme and the proportion of units that are for social or affordable rent will be agreed with the Council and with Hampshire County Council where relevant.
 All schemes should be well designed and properly integrated with Welborne.
 They will need to be easily accessible by foot from a range of shops and services, including public transport.
-In order to achieve this, schemes should be located within or close to the District or Local Centres.
+In order to achieve this, schemes should be located within or close to the District or Local Centres. - 6.45 As part of ensuring that schemes provide wider benefits to the community, the Council expects the site promoters and the County Council where relevant, to explore the opportunities to provide general community meeting space or the Welborne library space provision within the scheme.
+Where such community facilities are included, the scheme should be designed to ensure that the need for high levels of public access can be achieved without compromising the security or quality of life of the scheme's residents.

-&lt;sup>110 Hampshire County Council Infrastructure Statement - Version 1 (HCC, December 2012)
+Hampshire County Council Infrastructure Statement - Version 1 (HCC, December 2012)

-&lt;sup>111 Welborne Infrastructure Delivery Plan (Stage 2) Report (AECOM, January 2014)
+107 Welborne Infrastructure Delivery Plan 2014 (Stage 2 Update Report) (AECOM, January 2014)